-The legal framework that governs the electrical transmission business in Chile is contained in DFL No. 4/2006, which establishes the modified, coordinated and systemized text of Decree with Force of Law No. 1 from the Ministry of Mining, issued in 1982; and the General Electricity Services Law.
-(DFL No. 1/82) and its subsequent modifications, including Law 19,940 ('Ley Corta I') published on March 13, 2004, and the Law 20,936 issued on July 20, 2016, which stablishes a new electric transmission system and creates an independent coordinator of the National Electric System.
-Additionally, those who explodes and operates transmission facilities must follow at every time the Technical Standard on Reliability and Service Quality (Exempt Resolution No. 299 of April 26, 2018).
+The legal framework that governs the electrical transmission tendered studies, and processes that include the participation business in Chile is contained in DFL No. 4/2006, which establishes of companies, users and interested institutions and the Panel the modified, coordinated and systemized text of Decree with of Experts in the event of any discrepancies.
+Force of Law No. 1 from the Ministry of Mining, issued in 1982; and the General Electricity Services Law.
+(DFL No. 1/82) and its Pricing of the existing facilities recognizes the efficient acquisition subsequent modifications, including Law 19,940 ('Ley Corta I') and installation costs according to market values, which are published on March 13, 2004, and the Law 20,936 issued on annualized considering the assets life determined every three July 20, 2016, which stablishes a new electric transmission tariff periods and whit a variable discount rate, which will not system and creates an independent coordinator of the National be less than 7% or higher than 10%.
+The owners of regulated Electric System.
+Additionally, those who explodes and operates transmission facilities must receive the Annual Transmission transmission facilities must follow at every time the Technical Value from the sum of the real tariff revenues and a single charge Standard on Reliability and Service Quality (Exempt Resolution associated to each segment and applied directly to end users.
+No. 299 of April 26, 2018).

-The Transmission Law redefines transmission systems classifying them into five segments: National Transmission System (previously trunk), the Transmission Systems Zonal (previously subtransmission) Systems Dedicated (previously additional transmission), Systems for Development Poles and International Systems Interconnection.
+During 2014 and 2015 were developed the third trunk facilities The Transmission Law redefines transmission systems classifying tariff process in order to determinate the tariffs and indexation them into five segments: National Transmission System formulas corresponding to the period 2016 - 2019, that were (previously trunk), the Transmission Systems Zonal (previously fixed by Decree N° 23T by the Minister of Energy on February subtransmission) Systems Dedicated (previously additional transmission), Systems for Development Poles and International Systems Interconnection.
 Additionally the bill of law addresses the transmission planning a long-term horizon and regulates the pricing of National, Zonal and for Development Poles Systems and payment for use of Dedicated System by users liable to price regulation, among other topics.